 Our Online Safety Programme at Greenford is aimed at raising awareness of online risks so that your child can get the most from the internet and technology whilst staying safe.

-Our online safety co-ordinator Mubina Asaria is a CEOP Ambassor (Child Exploitation and Online Protection Centre), working in collaboration with Childnet International and the Ealing's Health Improvement Team.
+Our online safety co-ordinators are Allison John and Richard Lewis.
 As well as delivering online safety training and awareness sessions to staff, parents and governors, the school runs bespoke e-safety assemblies for years 7 to 11 and our Post 16 cohort.
 Topics cover a range of issues relevant to each year group, and have included cyberbullying, digital footprints, sexting and online sexual exploitation.
-We are also developing e-safety lessons across the curriculum as part of our Life Skills and Thinking Skills programme.
-More recently, the school was awarded a grant from John Lyon's Charity to share and replicate our e-safety model with high schools, partner primary schools and organisations working with young people across Ealing.
+We are also developing online safety lessons across the curriculum as part of our Life Skills programme.
+The school was awarded the 360 Safe Award for our outstanding online safety provision, and our CyberMentor programme, following a grant from John Lyon's Charity to share and replicate our online safety model with high schools, partner primary schools and organisations working with young people across Ealing.

 - Talk to your child about sites, games and apps they use